EricZimmerman/MVT/README.md

 Can also locate non-desirable files and delete them.

 This is a **.net 5** project.
-Tested on both Windows 10 and Ubuntu 20.04
+Tested on both Windows 10, mac, and Ubuntu 20.04

+Note that the Release binaries for 0.5.0.1 are self contained and no runtime needs to be installed on end points.
+This is why they are large.
+Releases may not always be that way, but its an experiment and so far, its worked